 - Schecter Hellcat

-Humbuckers were invented in the 1950s as a way to combat the noise produced by single-coil pickups.
+Humbuckers were invented in the 1950s.
+This was a way to combat the noise produced by single-coil pickups.

 They are made up of two coils of wire that are wrapped around separate magnets.
-The coils are connected in a series wiring, which cancels out the electromagnetic interference and produces a much smoother tone.
+The coils are connected in a series.
+This cancels out the electromagnetic interference and produces a much smoother tone.

-Humbucker pickups are known for their rich, full sound with plenty of midrange.
-They’re perfect for genres like heavy metal, hard rock, and jazz because of their thick, creamy tone in both the bridge and neck positions.
+Humbucker pickups are recognized for their rich, full sound with plenty of mid-range.
+They’re perfect for genres like heavy metal, hard rock, and jazz.
+This is because of their thick, creamy tone in both the bridge and neck positions.